This beginner lesson is a continuation of my page on novice ukulele. It assumes you know how to:

 Make a loose fist with your right hand (as if you were going to do rock, paper, scissors).
 Now, let your pointer finger pop out at a 90 degree angle.
 Like this:

 Try brushing the index finger down across the strings in a perpendicular movement.
 Angle your wrist slightly downwards and allow your finger to bend.
-This helps pilot your finger across the strings without getting stuck.
+This helps your finger brush across the strings without getting stuck.

 Strum down over and over again with even timing until it feels pretty comfortable.
 Try revisiting any of the songs you already know and switch from using a thumb strum to an index finger strum.